aliterate/website/docs/submissions.md

 ### FAQ

+##### I sent you my submission, now what?
+You should hear back from our robot within 10 minutes.
+If you don't get a response by end of day, check your spam folder.
+Failing that, please contact editor@.
+The robot sometimes misbehaves and we'd like to hear about it.

 ##### Why do you do blind review?
 We're biased and we want to take steps to reduce those biases.